 The Old People, who were now turned into animals, were starving because food had not yet appeared on Earth.
 Wanadi took pity on the starving animals and sent them a second incarnation of himself called Nadeiumadi.
 Again, it is rather a mystery how this new incarnation of Wanadi was born.
 There is no mention of a placenta or an umbilical cord in this portion of the story, but later in the narration there is an unexpected mention of a mother for Nadeiumadi.
 I will address that issue in a bit, but now let’s turn to the matter of the animal’s hunger.

-This time he brought the beautiful white egg, Huehanna, down to Earth and proposed to hatch it.
+Eventually he gave up on that problem and then he turned his attention to creating a second set of humans.
+He brought the beautiful white egg, Huehanna, down to Earth and proposed to hatch it.
 You could still hear the embryonic people inside the egg, celebrating.
 This is where the legend mentions Nadeiumadi’s mother, because, as it turns out, he needs her maternal energy to hatch the egg.
 The way the story is told, this mysterious mother needs to be brought to life in order to aid in the hatching of the Huehanna egg.
 The Narration tells us:

 “Nadeiumadi…with his head in hands, sitting, smoking, thinking…shook his rattle, sang and dreamed that a woman was born: Kumairiawa, his mother”